Moen Kitchen Pot Filler

 Writer / ACC Photographer / Videographer / Fly fisherman / DIY Fanatic

-Ben Carmichael is a communications and marketing professional, with experience in content strategy, video production and marketing, social media and email marketing, digital photography, and SEO, to name a few.
-He is also the proud owner of an historic home in Carlisle Massachusetts.
-Built in 1860, the home keeps him busy: there’s plenty of projects — from painting and insulation, to a bathroom remodeling project — to be done.
+Ben Carmichael is a communications and marketing professional.
+He is a published editor, author, and photographer, and is the proud owner of an historic home in Carlisle Massachusetts.
+Built in 1684, the home keeps him busy.
 For A Concord Carpenter, Ben compliments the site's construction expertise with the perspective of an avid home DIY’er.
-Ben is also an avid fly fishermen, and has had his articles and photography published by fly fishing magazines.
+Ben is also an avid fly fishermen.
 His website, New England on the Fly, is devoted to fly fishing in New England.

 All posts by Ben »